CumulusNetworks/docs/content/cumulus-netq-43/Verify-Network-Connectivity/_index.md

 weight: 1030
 toc: 2
 ---
-It is helpful to verify that communications are freely flowing between the various devices in your network.
 You can verify the connectivity between two devices in both an ad-hoc fashion and by defining connectivity checks to occur on a scheduled basis.
 NetQ provides three NetQ UI card workflows and several NetQ CLI trace commands to view connectivity:

 - Trace Request card
     - Run a scheduled trace on demand or create new on-demand or scheduled trace request